 Built To Last #14879

 I wonder what it looked like brand new and just delivered, ready to work.
-It must have been some farmer’s pride and joy, not to mention a big help with all the labor to do on a farm.
+It must have been some farmer’s pride and joy, not to mention a really big help with all the labor to do on a working farm.

 Location: rural Blair County, Pennsylvania.
 Picture and story © Andrew Dierks